kr-yashwant/WebCrawler/README.md

 How to run:
 -----------------------
 Checkout the project and invoke runCrawler.bat
-Give the URL, maximum number of URLs to be written and a file name to which
+Give the URL, maximum number of URLs to be written and a file name to which the obtained URLs are to be logged The output will be saved in the file with a .dat extension